MarkBuffalo/Bible-FrontEnd/readme.md

   - oppress
   - hate

 **Please note that keywords are restricted by the language of KJV.
-You may not find what you're looking for by using common English terms today.**
+You may not find what you're looking for by using the common English words and terms of present times.**

 ## Chinese Example Queries: ##